CorfuDB/CorfuDB/README.md

 with maven; assuming you're using cygwin, you'll need to create an alias for it so that command line calls to 'thrift' do the right thing.

-## Building CorfuDB
+## Building Corfu

-CorfuDB uses Apache maven for building.
+Corfu uses Apache maven for building.
 To build, from the root directory, run:

 ```